longbridgeapp/rust-i18n/README.md

 - Codegen on compile time for includes translations into binary.
 - Global `t!` macro for loading localized text in everywhere.
-- Use YAML for mapping localized text, and support mutiple YAML files merging.
+- Use YAML (default), JSON or TOML format for mapping localized text, and support mutiple files merging.
 - `cargo i18n` Command line tool for checking and extract untranslated texts into YAML files.

 ## Usage